YB9/531-generator/README.md

 # 5/3/1 Program Generator Tool for Beginners

+## What is this?

+This is my personal 531 program generator.
+It's the first personal project I tackled so I try to maintain it from time to time.
+I tried it once before and had great results.
+This project obviously doesn't support every single setup (haven't even tried it on mac) and the code is just thrown in there, but I tried to make sure the pdf output is consistent at least.
+Thanks for checking it out!
+Rest of this readme is AI generated

 ## Overview

 This tool generates a beginner-friendly 5/3/1 strength training program designed to help you reach the intermediate level in 6 months.
 By following a balanced, diversified, and intensive workout plan, you will progressively increase your strength in the main lifts: Squat, Deadlift, Bench Press, Overhead Press, and Rows.